stephenkho/stephenkho.github.io/content/authors/admin/_index.md

  # - Information Retrieval

 # Education to show in About widget
-education:
+#education:
-  courses:
+  #courses:
-    - course: PhD in Economics (on-going)
+    #- course: PhD in Economics (on-going)
-      institution: University of Amsterdam
+    #  institution: University of Amsterdam
       #year: 2012
-    - course: MSc in Econometrics and Mathematical Economics
+    #- course: MSc in Econometrics and Mathematical Economics
-      institution: London School of Economics and Political Science
+    #  institution: London School of Economics and Political Science
       #year: 2009
-    - course: BA in Economics with Mathematics and Politics
+    #- course: BA in Economics with Mathematics and Politics
-      institution: New York University
+    #  institution: New York University
       #year: 2008

 # Skills